Dr. Susan Kools Wins 2014 Outstanding Faculty Mentorship Award

 All of Dr. Kools’s nomination letters praised her compassionate and “holistic” approach to mentoring, adapting herself to the needs of her students and supporting her mentees not only as students but rather as human beings who must often face personal struggles on top of their rigorous graduate studies.

 As an educator, Dr. Kools has demonstrated a great passion for teaching and an ability to “quickly adapt to the situation at hand.”
 One student wrote about a class focusing on identity struggles for gay adolescents, a particularly painful topic for some students and an incomprehensible source of “awkward discomfort” for others.
-“Like a great symphony conductor, she orchestrated discussion among the students, and she listened compassion… The students realized they were in a safe, warm environment, in her own inimitable way, Dr. Kools had created a place for her students to learn and grow.”
+“Like a great symphony conductor, she orchestrated discussion among the students, and she listened [with] compassion… The students realized they were in a safe, warm environment, [and] in her own inimitable way, Dr. Kools had created a place for her students to learn and grow.”

 Dr. Kools supports her students with equal if not increased fervor outside of the classroom.
 “Susan has never made me feel that my education took precedent over my personal concerns and encourages me to address the personal issues first,” wrote another student.
 “During a very difficult time in my life, I was able to come to Susan, sharing very personal details of my life that had implications for changing the course of my academic studies.”